 Bankruptcy is supposed to be a second chance for individuals or businesses that have financially collapsed.
 There are still downsides to this process, but for those who are in need, it can be the fresh start they need after falling on hard times financially.

 What is Bankruptcy?

-In simple terms, bankruptcy is a legal process or financial status that relieves a debtor of all debts.
-Sounds great, but there is a price involved and a reason filing for bankruptcy isn’t the most ideal solution to all debt problems.
+This might sound great, but there is a price involved and a reason filing for bankruptcy isn’t the most ideal solution to all debt problems.
 Normally, bankruptcy is something that a debtor will file with a court when they are unable to repay their debts to creditors.

 Filing for bankruptcy involves a court proceeding between a judge, the debtor, and anyone else that might be involved in the borrowing, lending, or assets.
 The court will go over the case and determine whether the debtor really is unable to make any payments.
 They might find that the debtor really is unable to make any repayments, or they might find that the business or individual does have assets that could repay the debts.

 The different kinds of bankruptcy are referred to as “Chapters.”
 The pros, cons, and terms of bankruptcy will depend on what bankruptcy type the debtor or indebted entity falls under.
 The terms and conditions will also depend on the state and country the debtor resides in.

 Chapter 7 Bankruptcy